AnimeNL/volunteer-portal-api/README.md

 (run `chcon -t httpd_sys_rw_content_t anime/Services/error.log`).

 **TODO**: Document both backend and frontend deployment in this section.

-## Frontend
-Now try to reach $yourhost/anime.css.
-If that gives you a Not Found error, you need to enable htaccess overrides (set "AllowOverride FileInfo Options" in your apache config for the directory where you are deploying, or copy all of the .htaccess entries into the apache configuration).

 ## Configuration
 Look in anime/Services/Import{Program,Schedule,Team}Service.php to see how the various services import